hunterjackson/docs/source/hbase.rst

 Now we need to put some records it to the test_table topics.
 We can use the ``kafka-avro-console-producer`` to do this.

 Start the producer and pass in a schema to register in the Schema Registry.
-The schema has a ``firstname`` field of type string a ``lastname`` field of type string, an ``age`` field of type int and a ``salary`` field of type double.
+The schema has a ``firstname`` field of type string, a ``lastname`` field of type string, an ``age`` field of type int and a ``salary`` field of type double.

 .. sourcecode:: bash

     ${CONFLUENT_HOME}/bin/kafka-avro-console-producer \
-      --broker-list localhost:9092 --topic TOPIC1 \
+      --broker-list localhost:9092 --topic hbase-topic \
       --property value.schema='{"type":"record","name":"User","namespace":"com.datamountaineer.streamreactor.connect.hbase"
       "fields":[{"name":"firstName","type":"string"},{"name":"lastName","type":"string"},{"name":"age","type":"int"},
       {"name":"salary","type":"double"}]}'